Military Trial Opens For 17-Year-Old Palestinian Activist

 Both women are being held until the end of their proceedings, which could last months.

-The altercation with soldiers happened shortly after Tamimi's cousin was shot in the head with a rubber bullet during a demonstration as he climbed a wall of a complex Israeli soldiers had commandeered, according to Bassem Tamimi, Ahed's father, who is a well-known leader of protests in his village.
+The altercation with soldiers happened shortly after Tamimi's cousin was shot in the head with a rubber bullet during a demonstration as he climbed a wall of a complex that Israeli soldiers had commandeered, according to Bassem Tamimi, Ahed's father, who is a well-known leader of protests in his village.

-Military prosecutors say Ahed Tamimi's slapping, kicking and punching soldiers was assault.
+Military prosecutors say Ahed Tamimi's slapping, kicking and punching of soldiers was assault.
 Bassem Tamimi recently told NPR that his daughter's confrontation is a natural reaction to a life of watching her relatives being arrested and killed.

 Lasky, Tamimi's lawyer, said Israel "wants to deter Ahed and other young people from resisting occupation nonviolently."